usaid-cs/yesterday-i-learned/cs.md

 ## Leadership & Teamwork

+- A leader serves.
+It is not about power or fame.
+If you don't serve, you are just a Donald Trump to your team.
 - If you didn't have the time to do anything yourself, could you effectively manage a team of developers to hit milestones and sprint targets? (effectively becoming a low-level PM) How would you do it?
 - How would you best allocate resources to overcome blockers?
 - Can you lead a code review?